-- a water tank located within the motor home, or - any external water source to which the motor home may be connected, known as "city water."
+- a fresh water tank and water pump located within the motor home, or - any external fresh water source to which the motor home may be connected, known as "city water."

 Filling the Fresh Water Tank

 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.